-Magellan Health Services has charted its course to become one of the largest managed behavioral health care companies in the nation.
+Magellan Health has charted its course to become one of the largest managed behavioral health care companies in the nation.
 The company manages mental health plan, employee assistance, and work/life programs through its nationwide third-party provider network of some 70,000 behavioral health professionals.
 Magellan also provides radiology benefits management, specialty pharmaceutical management, and Medicaid management.
 Overall, it serves more than 58 million members through contracts with federal and local government agencies, insurance companies, and employers.
 Its services include administration, billing, claims handling, technology programs, and coordination of care.

 Magellan operates about 55 offices in 25 states and Washington, DC.